andrewhodel/node-ip-ac/README.md

 // send this object to send an email notification regarding
 // new IP addresses were banned
-// new IP addresses breached the absurd_auth_attempts limit
+// new IP addresses exceeded the absurd_auth_attempts limit
 // a new subnet was blocked

 // {nodemailer_smtpTransport: nodemailer.createTransport({}), from: 'user@domain.tld', to: 'user@domain.tls', domain: 'domain or ip address'}